viragumathe5/Simplifying-Terms/Word Vectors/word_vectors.md

 ## Why Word to Vec

-In NLP we really play's with the words, from their formation to their contexts so for that we need some menthod to do the transaction between vectors but the problem is, we have a great system to do the transaction between the numbers but we are not able to do the math with words like we dont know what will we get after doing __lion + tiger__.
-So there we need some mathematical method which will do these transaction for us thet's where we need __word vectors__.
+In NLP we really play with the words, from their formation to their contexts so for that we need some menthod to do the transaction between vectors but the problem is, we have a great system to do the transaction between the numbers but we are not able to do the math with words like we dont know what will we get after doing __lion + tiger__.
+So there we need some mathematical methods which will do these transaction for us thet's where we need __word vectors__.
 Once we get the word vectors then we can add them sutract them or do whatever we want.

 ## What we can do with word vectors
 For explaination please refer following table.